Understanding Sleep Apnea

-- Snoring: The most common and recognizable symptom, patients typically have frequent, loud bouts of snoring, intermixed with brief silences.
+- Snoring: Every person is different.
+While it’s possible to have apnea without snoring, it’s the most common and recognizable symptom.
+Patients typically have frequent, loud bouts of snoring intermixed with brief silences.

 - Nighttime choking: Immediately after an apneic event, the person may gasp, cough, or snort, often without fully waking.

-- Fatigue: People suffering from sleep disorders don’t get adequate rest most nights leading to possible trouble waking up in the morning, dozing off during the day, or simply feeling run down consistently.
+- Fatigue: People suffering from sleep disorders don’t get adequate rest most nights, leading to possible trouble waking up in the morning, dozing off during the day, or simply feeling exhausted.